 Here's a good icebreaker for a team-building event.
 Have the participants write their full names on a flipchart.
 Then ask them to explain the meaning of their names.
-I'll go first.

 Michael Francis Urtuzuástegui Melcher

 (2) Urtuzuástegui.
 This is my mother's maiden name.
-She was born Maria Trinidad Urtuzuástegui and grew up in Somerton, Arizona, a small town near Yuma.
-Her parents were from Chihuahua, Mexico and our family line was probably originally from Sinaloa.
+My mom was born Maria Trinidad Urtuzuástegui and grew up in Somerton, Arizona, a small town near Yuma.
+Her parents were from Chihuahua, Mexico.
+While Urtuzuástegui is a Basque surname, our family line is typical mestizo and was originally from Sinaloa or Durango.
 My mom was 11th of 12 kids, although only six lived through adulthood.